 Workshop Details:

-Location: EWCC tearooms, 2nd Floor, East Building, JCCCW, 1414 S. Weller Street, Seattle, WA 98144
+Location: JCCCW, 1414 S. Weller Street, Seattle, WA 98144

-Cost: $150 for the full four class series
+Cost: $40 for the four class series

-Capacity: Limited to 3 participants
+Capacity: Limited to 4 participants Volunteer faciliator: Heather Candelaria

 What to Bring: